 2. Dust the leaves and water plants appropriately

-Dust on plant parts such as branches, leaves, and stems encourage mites attack.
+Dust on plant parts such as branches, leaves, and stems encourages mites attack.
 However, mid-season spraying can help remove the dust and minimize plants’ vulnerability to attacks.
 Moreover, water stress also increases plant susceptibility to mites attack so, ensure you water your plants often accordingly to their own specific needs.

 3. Beneficial Insects